likle/cwalk/docs/build.md

 git clone -b stable git@github.com:likle/cwalk.git
 ```

+**Note**: The *stable* branch points to the latest stable version.
+You should
+always use a stable version in production code.

 ## Using Windows
 Visual Studio 2017 is recommended, then you can just open the source using ``File -> Open -> CMake...``.
 You can use Visual Studio to compile the source and debug the code.
 Make sure you have the CMake and C/C++ features enabled.